-The Associate of Arts program provides a broad academic education to prepare students for the workplace and for upper-level university study.
+The Associate of Arts program provides you with a broad academic education to prepare you for upper-level university study and the workforce.

-A minimum of 9 TRU credits (distance or on-campus).
+A minimum of nine TRU credits (distance or on-campus)

-60 credits total of first-year and second-year courses (upper-level courses may be used to meet program requirements), with a grade point average (GPA) of 2.0 or higher over all courses required for the credential, as follows:
+Sixty credits total of first- and second-year (lower-level) courses and some upper-level courses, with a grade point average (GPA) of 2.00 or higher over all courses required for this credential, as follows:

-6 credits in English (university-level composition and literature).
-Technical and business writing courses do not meet this requirement.
+Six credits in English (university-level composition and literature), excluding technical- and business-writing courses

-18 credits in first-year arts other than English, of which 6 credits are in the social sciences and 6 are in humanities (including the creative and performing arts but not including studio courses), and no more than 6 credits are in any one subject area.
+Eighteen credits in first-year arts other than English, including six credits in social sciences and six credits in humanities (including creative and performing arts but not studio courses)

-18 credits of second-year arts in two or more subject areas.
+Eighteen credits of second-year arts in two or more subject areas

-Some interdisciplinary areas of studies may be allocated to more than one of the subject areas, depending on the content of the course.
+Certain interdisciplinary areas of studies may be allocated to more than one subject area, depending on the content of the course.